stefanpejcic/OpenPanel/documentation/docs/articles/dev-experience/customizing-openpanel-user-interface.md

 ## Enable/disable features

 Administrators have the ability to enable or disable each feature (page) in the OpenPanel interface.
-To activate a feature, navigate to OpenAdmnin > Settings > OpenPanel](/docs/admin/settings/openpanel/#enable-features) and select service name in the "Enable Features" section and click save.
+To activate a feature, navigate to [OpenAdmnin > Settings > OpenPanel](/docs/admin/settings/openpanel/#enable-features) and select service name in the "Enable Features" section and click save.

 Once enabled, the feature becomes instantly available to all users, appearing in the OpenPanel interface sidebar, search results, and dashboard icons.